fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 ## Basic Message Application

-The Basic Message Application is intended to enhance FIXM Core by providing basic messaging support for users, including message types and timestamps, as well as the ability to batch multiple flight messages together into a single aggregate message.
+The `Basic Message Application` is intended to enhance FIXM Core by providing basic messaging support for users, including message types and timestamps, as well as the ability to batch multiple flight messages together into a single aggregate message.
 It also provides extension hooks for users who wish to add their own custom messaging fields.
-Users who only require this basic level of message support are encouraged to use the Basic Message Application.
+Users who only require this basic level of message support are encouraged to use the `Basic Message Application`.

-This FIXM Application contains two root fields that can be used as an entry point: Message and MessageCollection.
+This FIXM Application contains two root fields that can be used as an entry point: `Message` and `MessageCollection`.

 ![Basic Message Application](.//media/other-using-fixm-core-with-an-application-library-01.PNG "Basic Message Application")

 When using Basic Message for data representation, all XML documents must begin with one of these two elements.
-Similarly, like Fixm.xsd for Core, the BasicMessage.xsd schema file is the root schema of the Basic Message Application and is the file that should be referenced for validation or use with any XML utilities.
+Similarly, like `Fixm.xsd` for Core, the `BasicMessage.xsd` schema file is the root schema of the Basic Message Application and is the file that should be referenced for validation or use with any XML utilities.